Duration ca. 23′

 Instrumentation: Clarinet, Piano and String Quartet

 This work is co-commissioned by the Apple Hill Center for Chamber Music, ASU Gammage at Arizona State University and The Hopkins Center, Dartmouth College for clarinetist Kinan Azmeh, pianist Sally Pinkas and the Apple Hill String Quartet.
-The premiere will take place in November 2013 at Dartmouth College followed by a second performance at ASU in early 2014.
+Premiered November 2013 at Dartmouth College followed by a second performance at ASU in early 2014.

 “From its opening scream, throughout its expansive narrative and shimmering ending, Roustom’s TRACES tells a tale of sorrow, loss, and anguish.
 In marvelous character delineation the three protagonists– clarinet, strings and piano, each assumes a distinct role in an extended play.
 The work’s four sections– a pensive opening, a dynamic second section, a third of wistfully undulating music, and an energized Coda which gradually diminishes, create a tight dramatic universe.
 Both soloistic and orchestral, drawing its language from European as well as Middle-Eastern roots, TRACES leaves the listener and the player alike, deeply moved.
 I find it hard to speak objectively about the work, as I cannot anymore separate the emotion from the structure: this, perhaps, is its greatest achievement.”
 Sally Pinkas – pianist.